Chainscript/documentation/introduction.md

 In the first document we have the content "Hello Chainscript!" with an uppercase 'C'.
 In the second document we have the content "Hello chainscript!" with a lowercase 'c'.
 Comparing the two digests we can see two radically different numbers.

-To update a document, we issue a command to an agent to perform the operation.
+To update a document, we can issue a command to an agent to perform the operation.
 Using the first example above, we'll add the 'update' command to the top of the file:

 ```JSON
 {